As you all know, when learning is fun, it’s meaningful and enjoyable. How would you respond if asked this job interview question?

 College courses often rely heavily on lecture-based learning.
 This doesn’t mean, however, that you can’t incorporate some fun once in a while to help students retain important concepts and apply their learning.
 Group projects, group presentations, case studies, real-world scenarios, and problem-based learning activities will help students retain the material better while helping them prepare for the real world.

 Strive to be a strong role model for your students to optimize the learning experience for each student.

 How do you make learning fun in your classroom?

-It is important the response you give in a job interview is relevant to the position and shows value to the school district.
+The response you give in a job interview is important to the position and shows value to the school district.